MLB 100-game mark: Which teams will finish the season with 100 wins or 100 losses?

 Historically, baseball’s high-water mark has been the 100-game-win season.
 Teams who have accomplished it have gone to the Series in nearly two-thirds of the cases.

-There are of course teams who have done this multiple times, with the Yankees topping that list with 21 different 100-plus win seasons.
+Some teams have done this multiple times, with the Yankees topping that list with 21 different 100-plus win seasons.
 Somewhat incongruously, the Oakland A’s, those perennial bridesmaids, come second in this category, having won over 100 games ten times in their history.

-While it is generally seen as the top level that a professional ball club can play at, winning over 100 games doesn’t always guarantee you the top spot in the division.
-This season’s examples are the Mets and Braves, both of whom are almost assured of breaking that threshold, but one of the two must finish in second place.
+While it is generally seen as the top level a professional ball club can play at, winning over 100 games doesn’t always guarantee you the top spot in the division.
+This season’s examples are the Mets and Braves, who are almost assured of breaking that threshold, but one must finish in second place.
 Historically, there have been eight occasions where a team finished with over 100 wins and still did not qualify for the playoffs.
-Harsh medicine indeed.
+Harsh medicine, indeed.

-The most teams who have ever finished above 100 games in a single season has been three, a feat accomplished nine times since 1894.
-This season, unless things go spectacularly wrong, will see that record tied, and quite possibly broken, with the Dodgers and Astros already above 100 and the Mets and Braves needing three and four wins respectively to hit it.
+The most teams who have ever finished above 100 games in a single season have been three, a feat accomplished nine times since 1894.
+Unless things go spectacularly wrong, this season will see that record tied, and quite possibly broken, with the Dodgers and Astros already above 100 and the Mets and Braves needing three and four wins, respectively, to hit it.

-With eight games left to play, here are the teams who are either above 100 wins, or have a shot at making the threshold in the regular season.
+With six games left to play, here are the teams who are either above 100 wins or have a shot at making the threshold in the regular season.

 100 Games Won

-On the flip side of that coin, there are teams who have had a rotten season.
-Glad to see the back of 2022, some teams have not only not made the playoffs, but have been whipping boys for the rest of the league.
-Teams who have either lost 100 games or stand a mathematical chance of breaking this ignominious threshold are at the bottom of every division.
+On the flip side, some teams have had a rotten season.
+Glad to see the back of 2023; some teams have not only not made the playoffs but have been whipping boys for the rest of the league.
+Teams that have lost 100 games or have a mathematical chance of breaking this ignominious threshold are at the bottom of every division.

 100 Games Lost